arduino/help-center-content/content/About Arduino/My Arduino Account/About-Arduino-accounts-for-minors.md

 ## Junior Accounts {#Junior-accounts}

 This type of account is intended for minors under the age of 14.
-A junior account can be created by a parent or at the request of the minor (with parental consent) at **[app.arduino.cc/minors](https://app.arduino.cc/minors)**.
+A junior account can be created by a parent, or at the request of the minor (with parental consent) at **[app.arduino.cc/minors](https://app.arduino.cc/minors)**.

 For a minor to [create a Junior Account](https://support.arduino.cc/hc/en-us/articles/360022234360-Create-an-Arduino-account-for-juniors#junior-request), the user is asked to choose a username and a picture (an Avatar) from a set of predetermined options, to enter a password of their choice, and to provide their date of birth.
 Usernames and avatars will not include any directly identifiable information relating to users.